-POLICY 7.6.1 Proc eeds may be used to pay v for services and/or p rograms that: a) deal with children or families; dependent adults in care and their b) are not commercial en terprises; and c) have identified specif community and activel 7.6.2 With regard to this policy: a) a child in care is a perso on under the age of 22 2; and b) a dependent adult m mental disability that r least 22 years of age. • 7.6.3 HFN programs and/or servic children and/or depend ify and wish to participat ent adults in care, on • 7.6.4 - ble uses of proceeds for ces include, but are not e programs and/or a) counselling services; b) medical treatment; c) clothing, food and shel ter; d) transportation and spe care; cialized equipment fo r children/adults in e) respite care; and f) social/recreation acti individual per fiscal yea m of \$1,000 per 7.6.5 Non-profit childcare sub-charities may be eligible to receive proceeds under the following conditions : a) the sub-charity's child parents or guardians in ••••••• • b) the sub-charity has a parents or guardians in • • Original signed by c) the sub-charity complies with the eligibility requirements as stated in Section 2.
+- 7.6.1 Proceeds may be used to pay for services and/or programs that: - a) deal with children or dependent adults in care and their families; - b) are not commercial enterprises; and - c) have identified specific issues of social concern in the HFN community and actively work to address these issues. - 7.6.2 With regard to this policy: - a) a child in care is a person under the age of 22; and - b) a dependent adult means a person who has a physical or mental disability that requires institutional/home care and is at least 22 years of age. - 7.6.3 The programs and/or services must be reasonably available to all HFN children and/or dependent adults in care, on or off-reserve, who qualify and wish to participate. - 7.6.4 Eligible uses of proceeds for children/adults in care programs and/or services include, but are not limited to: - a) counselling services; - b) medical treatment; - c) clothing, food and shelter; - d) transportation and specialized equipment for children/adults in care; - e) respite care; and - f) social/recreation activities to a maximum of \$1,000 per individual per fiscal year. - 7.6.5 Non-profit childcare sub-charities may be eligible to receive proceeds under the following conditions : - a) the sub-charity's childcare application process is open to all parents or guardians in the HFN community; - b) the sub-charity has a waitlist process which is open to all parents or guardians in the HFN community; and